ChristopherBrum/rb120/oo_book/oo_book-notes.md

 ### Method Lookup

+---

+## Part 2: Classes and Objects I

+### States and Behaviors

+---

 ## Questions

+- Part 1:
   - Why was OOP created and what purpose does it serve?
+    -
   - What is encapsulation?
   - What is polymorphism?
   - What does inherotance mean when referring to OOP?
   - What are modules?
-- What are Objects?
+  - What can be considered an Object in Ruby?
   - What defines an object in Ruby?
   - What is instantiation?
+  - When naming classes and class files what is the proper format?
+  - What are modules used for?
+  - How do we add behaviors defined by a module to a custom class?
+  - what does method lookup refer to?
+- Part 2:
+  - s
+- Part 3:
+  - s